Slaviša Jokanović: International career

-Jokanović played six times for SFR Yugoslavia, his debut coming on 27 February 1991 in a friendly with Turkey, when he played the last ten minutes after replacing Željko Petrović.
-He then appeared in some UEFA Euro 1992 qualifying matches, helping the national team to top its group; he was selected for the final tournament, but the team would be suspended due to the Yugoslav Wars.
+Jokanović played six times for SFR Yugoslavia, making his debut on 27 February 1991 in a friendly match against Turkey, when he played the last ten minutes after replacing Željko Petrović.
+He appeared in some UEFA Euro 1992 qualifying matches, helping the national team to top its group and being was selected for the final tournament, but the team was suspended due to the Yugoslav Wars.

-During the last official game ever that SFR Yugoslavia played on the 28th of May 1992 against Fiorentina in Florence, Jokanovic scored the only goal for his team and subsequently became the last man to score a goal for Yugoslavia.
+During the last official match ever that SFR Yugoslavia played on 28 May 1992 against Fiorentina in Florence, Jokanović scored the only goal for his team and subsequently became the last man to score a goal for Yugoslavia.
 Fiorentina made a comeback and won the game 2–1.
-The match was played just two days before the announcement of United Nations Security Council Resolution 757 which forbade Yugoslavia to participate at UEFA Euro 1992.
+The match was played just two days before the announcement of United Nations Security Council Resolution 757, which forbade Yugoslavia to participate at UEFA Euro 1992.

-Jokanović represented FR Yugoslavia in a further 58 matches, appearing for the nation at the 1998 FIFA World Cup and Euro 2000.
-In the former competition, he scored his first two international goals in an 8–1 away win over the Faroe Islands in qualification before playing four complete matches as the national team reached the round-of-16; in the latter he appeared three times, being sent off against Spain in a 3–4 loss, with the team reaching the quarter-finals.
+Jokanović represented FR Yugoslavia 58 times, representing the country the 1998 FIFA World Cup and Euro 2000.
+In the former competition, he scored his first two international goals in an 8–1 away victory against the Faroe Islands in qualification before playing four complete matches as Yugoslavia reached the round of 16.
+Jokanović played three times at UEFA Euro 2000, being sent-off against Spain in a 3–4 loss, with FR Yugoslavia reaching the quarter-finals.